 - 28 calendar days when seniority is between 10 and 20 years

 - 35 days when seniority exceeds 20 years

 Employers may freely extend the vacations of their employees.
 Employers must pay salary and other benefits to the employee during annual leave.
 This payment is calculated by dividing the salary by 25 and then multiplying it by the number of days’ holiday to which the employee is entitled.
 Payment must be made in advance, and leave must begin on a Monday.

-Sick Leave in Argentina
+Argentina Sick Leave

-If the employee has an illness or accident that is not work related, they are entitled to:
+If the employee has an illness or accident that is not work-related, they are entitled to:

 - up to 3 months’ paid leave if they have worked for an employer for less than 5 continuous years

 - up to 6 months’ paid leave if they have worked for an employer for more than 5 continues years.

 If the accident, injury or illness is related to work performed for the employer, treatment costs, rehabilitation and sick pay are covered for up to 12 months by compulsory employment risk insurance.